Sharjah Archaeology Museum: 1- The Museum's Introductory Handbook

 This handbook is dedicated to introducing the museum, its halls, and the time-periods it represents.
 It also offers an overview of the life of the average Sharjah resident, in addition to showing a collection of the pieces displayed in the museum.
 The handbook is in both languages, English and Arabic, and it was published in 2008.

 2- The Buhais 18 Site Introductory Handbook

 This handbook was released in March 2008, in conjunction with the opening of the Buhais 18 Hall by His Highness, the ruler of Sharjah, as a way to introduce and explain it.
 It offers visitors a stereoscopic panel on the Buhais 18 Cemetery, and the most important conclusions of the expeditions.
 The handbook is in both languages, Arabic and English.

 3- The Sharjah Artifacts Handbook

-This is one of the most valuable introductory handbooks published by the museum.
-This handbook is bilingual (Arabic and English), and it gives thrilling descriptions of 60 selected pieces of Sharjah's artifacts, alongside photos of them, in four chapters, each chapter representing a different time period of Sharjah's pre-Islamic eras.
+A bilingual handbook (Arabic and English) giving descriptions of 60 selected pieces of Sharjah's artifacts, alongside photos of them, in four chapters, each chapter representing a different time period of Sharjah's pre-Islamic eras.
 The handbook was published in 2008.